BalsEric/Python-Projects/README.md

 # Python-Projects
-Here are some python projects
+Here are some of my python scripts